ChrisDeadman/KSPPartRemover/README.md

 * New command **list-crafts**: list crafts in the input file
 * New command **list-parts**: list parts in the input file
 * New command **list-partdeps**: same as **list-parts** but also prints dependencies
-* Add craft- and part-filter support
+* Add craft- and part-filter support via regex (inverse matching supported)
 * Dependent parts are now only removed if they have a "hard" dependency
 * Compatible with KSP version: 1.1